-Recognized by “Best Lawyers in America” in both 2018 and 2019, widely regarded by both clients and legal professionals as a significant honor, conferred on a lawyer by his or her peers, Mr. Albert “Al” Frevola is a seasoned trial attorney with significant trial experience as lead or co-lead counsel in multi-week trials in federal and state courts and administrative hearings.
+Recognized in 2018 through 2020 by “Best Lawyers in America” and “Florida Super Lawyers,” widely regarded by both clients and legal professionals as a significant honor, conferred on a lawyer by his or her peers, Mr. Albert “Al” Frevola is a seasoned trial attorney with significant trial experience as lead or co-lead counsel in multi-week trials in federal and state courts and administrative hearings.

 Mr. Frevola’s extensive trial practice spans several states and countries.
 He has been counsel of record in cases in California, Indiana, New York, New Jersey, North Carolina, Texas and the U.S. Virgin Islands.
 He has also overseen matters on behalf of clients in the United Kingdom, Hong Kong, Israel, the Cayman Islands, Jersey, the Netherlands Antilles, Puerto Rico, and the Bahamas.
 His business degree with an emphasis on economics allows him to understand complex financial issues and damage models.